SAP/ui5-uiveri5/docs/usage/specorganization.md

 ## Specs
 You can decide which specs to run for every config profile and for each execution.
 Spec files can also be grouped in suites, which is useful for large projects.
-In the following points, a spec means a single jasmine suite deifned in a single file, and a suite means a group of specs (or a group of jasmine suites).
+In the following points, a spec means a single jasmine suite defined in a single file, and a suite means a group of specs (or a group of jasmine suites).
 A spec should be declared by its jasmine suite name (the file name without the `spec.js` suffix).